oxypteros/alpha-docs/config/hugo-toml.en.md

 title
 : `title = "My Website"` --- (**string, recommended**)
 : Defines the website name.
-Used on every page, for the pseudologo (if enabled) and in metadata fields.
+Used on every page and in metadata fields.
 : Recommended placement: root `hugo.toml`.
-: If missing, triggers the `liva-config-100` error.
+: If missing, triggers the `liva-cfg-102` error.

 timeZone
 : `timeZone = "Europe/Rome"` --- (**string**, optional)